Notes on dual-booting Linux with BitLocker Device Encryption and Secure Boot

 You should also download and prepare a Windows 10 Installation Media (e.g. a 16 GB+ USB stick) for recovery purposes beforehand.
 Note that you’ll also need a separate Linux installation media.

 Lastly, you should double-check that you have the latest firmware updates installed — especially your Trusted Platform Module (TPM) firmware.
-Not that vendors might not auto-update the TPM using their regular driver and firmware update utilities..
+Note that vendors might not auto-update the TPM using their regular driver and firmware update utilities..

 Freeing up space on the drive